douglasAtJoyent/DayInTheLifeOfTriton/README.md

    outputfile: String - The name of the file in which the script will output to.
 This will be used as an input to the JMeter script

   Stage 2 : Testing
-     Setting up the test :
 A. Open JMeter.

 B. open the DayInTheLifeOf.jmx

-	C. At the top level node "A Day in the Life of Triton", set these variables: host	10.88.88.5
-              port	443
-              scriptlocation	/Users/DouglasAnderson/gen_key3.sh
-        Where host/port is the endpoint for your Triton, and the script location is the location of the gen_key3.sh script that is in this repo.
+C. At the top level node "A Day in the Life of Triton", set these variables: host	10.88.88.5 port	443 scriptlocation	/Users/DouglasAnderson/gen_key3.sh Where host/port is the endpoint for your Triton, and the script location is the location of the gen_key3.sh script that is in this repo.
 D. Verify that the Users Data Set node is pointing at the correct CSV file.
 E. Change the thread information at the top level thread (Day in the life of Thread) to 1 thread, 1 user, and click the run icon in the menu bar.
 Then lok at the View Results Tree and verify that the simple test has ran successfully.
 If it has simply configure the node to your tests parameters, and save the file.
 If it has not you should diagnose the problem (TODO: Add diagnostic steps).

 F. Close JMeter GUI.

-       G. Run the command: ./jmeter.sh -n -t testcases/DayInTheLifeOf.jmx -l DayInTheLifeOf`date +%h%m_%H_%M`.log  -e -o ./output/`date +%h%m_%H_%M`.
+G. Run the command:
+./jmeter.sh -n -t testcases/DayInTheLifeOf.jmx -l DayInTheLifeOf`date +%h%m_%H_%M`.log  -e -o ./output/`date +%h%m_%H_%M`.

 H. After the script is done running check the Output directory.
 You should have report ready.